khamidou/khamidou.github.io/_drafts/three-things-learned-about-distributed-systems.markdown

 featured: true
 ---

-There's a cottage industry of weblogs and blog posts about systems to thousands of RPS, but surprisingly, not many are about the basics of building a distributed system.
-In this post, I'll share three things I wish I didn't have to learn the hard way 😁.
+There's a lot of blog posts about scaling distributed systems to hundreds of thousands users, but not many are about the basics mistakes you'll make when trying to build one.

+In this post, I'll share three things I wish I had learned in college (instead of learning them the hard way 😁!).

 ## 1. Limits are everything

-This lesson I learned pretty quickly: you can not expect an external service to always work.
+I learned this pretty quickly: you can not expect an external service to always work.
 Even big companies like Google and Amazon have outages, and you have to build this into your service.

 Sometimes your requests to an external API will hang (set a timeout!).
 Other times an external webhook will DDoS you (set up throttling!).
 Always make sure your system can handle unexpected failures.

 ## 2. Forget about this fancy algorithm[^database]

 Some engineers like fancy algorithms --- I know I used to, too.
-I have a rule of thumb --- I write code to make sure that I'll be able to understand it even if I get paged at 3AM.
-It's not always possible but it makes things easier.

-## 3. Sometimes you won't have a definite answer (and it's okay)
+I've changed my mind after getting regular on-call time.
+The complicated algorithm you wrote at 11AM will not make any sense when you'll get paged 2 months later at 3AM.

+I now try to write the dumbest, most obvious code possible.
+My 3AM self appreciates it.

+## 3. Pick your fights

-Maybe you're running a Rails app on Linux, or a Python app on FreeBSD.
-You're relying on hundreds of thousands of lines of code you haven't written.
-You will run into performance edge-cases, but most of the time you won't notice.
-Sometimes you'll run into weird interactions which you won't be able to debug.
+Nowadays programming mean relying on hundreds of thousands of lines of code you haven't written.[^rails] You are going to run into weird interactions between different libraries.
+You may waste a lot of time trying to debug them.[^funstory]

-Sometimes, a simple service restart will solve the problem.
+A lot of engineers love debugging complex issues, especially if it involves low-level issues (I know I do!).
+Unfortunately, not every problem is worth solving, and a simple service restart may be the solution to this problem.
 You'll have to accept it and move on, as hard as it may be.

+That's all folks!
+Thanks for reading!

 [^database]: (or database, language, library)
+[^rails]: Just think about all the lines of code an HTTP request goes through before hitting your Rails controller.
+[^funstory]: Fun story: I once spent several days chasing a weird OpenSSL memory leak in the [Nylas Sync Engine](https://github.com/nylas/sync-engine).
+I gave up after reading way too many core dumps.

+    Eventually, we solved the problem by restarting our service once a day (which isn't a bad idea either!)